Operational partnerships - Community resolutions SOP (O32g)

 2.3.2 The automatic assumption for knife crime is prosecution, a Community Resolution should only be considered in exceptional circumstances and must have the authority of an Inspector or above, with full rationale (including the public interest) recorded on the investigation.

-2.3.4 Community Resolutions will not be considered for offenders that are subject to an existing court order (such as Criminal Behaviour Orders) on bail for other offences and/or are wanted on warrant; or be considered appropriate where it is suitable for prosecution before the court.
+2.3.4 Community Resolutions will not be considered for offenders that are subject to an existing court order (such as Criminal Behaviour Orders) on bail (post charge) for other offences, are currently on a suspended sentence and/or are wanted on warrant; or be considered appropriate where it is suitable for prosecution before the court.
+Offenders that have been bailed without being charged or have been Released Under Investigation (RUI) can still be given a CR.
+However, this will need to be authorised by a Sergeant (or PSE equivalent) who will need to take into account the circumstances of the ongoing investigation.

 2.4 Drug Offences:

 2.4.1 Community Resolutions can be used for possession of Class B or C drugs, where quantity is consistent with personal use.
-Community Resolutions should only be considered in exceptional circumstances for offences of Possession of Class A drugs and must have the authority of an Inspector or above.
+Community Resolutions would not ordinarily be considered for possession of Class A drugs, however, where it is considered an appropriate outcome and in the Public Interest, it can be used where authorised by a Sergeant.
+Where the offender is a juvenile, a Community Resolution for Possession of Class A drugs must be authorised by the Youth Justice Team Supervisor.

 Offender is aged 18 and over